-2) Try your PS4 headset with mic in another device to see if it works normally.
-For example, plug your headset into your mobile phone, and make a phone call with your mic and see if it works well.
+2) Try your PS4 headset with a mic on another device to see if it works normally.
+For example, plug your headset into your mobile phone, make a phone call with your mic, and see if it works well.

 If your headset and microphone are working normally, skip to method 2.